thundra-io/serverless-plugin-thundra/README.md

 Thundra's serverless plugin allows you to automatically wrap your Python and Node.js Lambda functions to enable monitoring with Thundra.

-Please ensure that along with this library, you also dowload the respective library of the Thundra agent related to the language in which you are developing.
+Please ensure that along with this library, you also download the respective library of the Thundra agent related to the language in which you are developing.

 For Thundra's Python agent: